marisofie/TDT4250_Project/tdt4250.at.sirius.diagram/README.md

 [Back to project](/README.md)

 ## Setup
- To generate the different viewpoints, navigate to the ***representations.aird*** file in the modelling bundle.
+ To generate the different viewpoints, navigate to the _representations.aird_ file in _tdt4250.at.sirius.modelling_.
 Navigate to the representations and create new representations under the viewpoint you want to access.
 This does not include TravelPlannerTable or FlightDiagram, as these can be generated from the TravelPlannerDiagram and the AirlineDiagram.

+ To see the different implementations for the different views, open the _diagram.odesign_ file under the _description_ folder.

 ## Viewpoints
 There are two different viewpoints chosen for the modeling.